Katagaria/training-you/README.md

 From the menu on the left, select 'Pages'.
 From the source section drop-down menu, select the Branch: main.
 Click 'Save'
-A live link will be displayed ona green banner when published correctly.
+A live link will be displayed on a blue banner when published correctly.

 ## Credits